moorepants/learn-multibody-dynamics/simulation.rst

    plot_results(result.t, np.transpose(result.y));

 The default result is very coarse in time.
-This is because the underlying integration algorthim adaptively selects the necessary time steps to stay within the desired maximum truncation error.
-If you want to specify which time values you'd like the result presented at you can do so by interpolating the results by providing the time values with the keyword argumetn ``t_eval=``.
+This is because the underlying integration algorithm adaptively selects the necessary time steps to stay within the desired maximum truncation error.
+If you want to specify which time values you'd like the result presented at you can do so by interpolating the results by providing the time values with the keyword argument ``t_eval=``.

 .. jupyter-execute::